fchuffar/mylabstocks/doc/index.rst

 Install MyLabStocks
 -------------------

 Now your are ready to install the core of MyLabStocks.
-It a set of php scripts that you have to deploy on your apache server.
-To do that, type the following command under a targeted server terminal.
+It consists of a set of php scripts that you have to deploy on your apache server.
+To do that, type the following commands in a targeted server terminal.

 .. code:: bash